Collect the roads you travel on! (safely and without breaking the law)

 This brings me to the next concern in Routesnapping photos: lighting.
 Since route markers are erected outdoors, your primary light source is the Sun.
 The goal is to take photos of route markers with the Sun at your back; in other words, the route markers will be facing the Sun.
 In the northern hemisphere, where I live, the Sun always lies somewhat to the south; in the southern hemisphere, the sun lies somewhat to the north.
 This previous sentence is especially true in fall and in winter.
 Lots of signs for northbound traffic exist in my sign collection, because the lighting is most favorable for signs that face south (again, in the northern hemisphere).
 Signs facing east (for westbound traffic) are best photographed before noon, and signs facing west (for eastbound traffic) are best photographed after noon.
 Remember also that signs are made with a reflective sheeting, which can create glare from the sun.

 But what if the sun isn't visible in the sky?
 Overcast skies reduce the amount of light overall, but they can be the great equalizer in evening out the lighting that hits signs facing north, south, west, east, or any other direction.
 Signs that face any direction become fair game, but you may want to switch to a low-light setting on your camera or increase your camera's ISO.
-The striped high-prismatic sheeting used on signs by many DOT's can become noticeable and even distracting in photos with more intense solar lighting, so it can actually be desirable to take photos under cloudy skies.
+The striped high-prismatic sheeting, used on signs by many DOT's, can become noticeable and even distracting in photos with more intense solar lighting.
+Because of this, it can actually be desirable to take photos under cloudy skies.
 It all depends on what you personally want out of the photos going into your collection.
+My tips on this page aren't derived from an exact science; you are your own boss!

 Where Do I Keep My Photos?